 This solution addresses Key Issue #3 and Key Issue #6.

 This solution proposes a new network node Sensing Function (SF).
-The SF register/deregister/update itself to the NRF as defined in clause 4.17.1.1, 4.17.2, and 4.17.3 of TS 23.502 [10], respectively.
+The SF register/deregister/update itself to the NRF as defined in clause 4.17.1.1, 4.17.2 and 4.17.3 of TS 23.502 [10], respectively.
 In case of registration or update the Sensing Function include its supported sensing capabilities to the NRF to be stored in the SF profile at the NRF.
 The NRF is used for the discovery of SF's and may be used by any NF including Sensing Entities, trusted AF or by the NEF for any AF's.

 The capabilities in the SF profile may include: